 Friday, May 25-Monday, May 28, 2018

 Announcing our 5th annual family-friendly weekend retreat for ukulele players of all skill levels!
 Workshops, concerts, jam sessions, great food and lots of fun.
 Tuition includes all classes, meals and the Saturday night concert featuring James Hill and Anne Janelle.
-Bring the family and enjoy a weekend of music and friends in a gorgeous natural setting.
-The surrounding area is rich in history – perfect for a learning vacation.
-Children are welcome to attend with a parent or guardian.
+Bring the family and enjoy a weekend of music and friends in a gorgeous natural setting, rich in history.
+Children and teens are welcome to attend with a guardian.
 Youth discounts and scholarships are available.